gvisco/potato/README.md

 In Potato, this mapping is implemented applying a regular-expression to the log line.
 If the line matches the regex, then all the defined groups, toghether, are the corresponding state in the chain.

-Given a log line, therefore, the user is provided with a mean to select only the relevant info.
+From the user standpoint, the regular-expression is also a tool used to select only the relevant info from a possibly large log line.
 In fact, the regular expression should aim at selecting only the information required to identify the "business" action, ignoring any technical detail.

 ##### Example
 Given a log file with traces like this: